Selling online to the USA in 2020: a five-step guide to setting up US fulfilment

 So if, for example, you hold stock in Columbus, while your biggest markets are Los Angeles and New York, you’ll collect and remit sales tax in Ohio, California and New York.

-Tools such as TaxJar – which integrate with your shopping cart, calculate which states you have nexus in, and automate the collection and remittance process – can be useful.
-They also provide more detailed advice on how sales tax works, what the rules are in Ohio (and all other states), and how to register for a sales tax permit there.
+Tools such as TaxJar – which integrate with your shopping cart, calculate which states you have nexus in, and automate the collection and remittance process – can be useful.- Luke Nava

 3. Set up your local fulfilment centre

-The next step is to set up a American fulfilment centre.
+The next step is to set up an American fulfilment centre.
 There are a few things to consider when making the choice:

 The USA is obviously a big place, so shipping nationwide isn’t as quick or easy as it is in the UK.
 Having a few US fulfilment centres can help, but it also adds complexity to inventory management.
-We opted for our Midwest location, as it enables 2-3 day shipping across North America (the bar set by Amazon Prime) from one central spot.
+James and James opted for a Midwest location, as it enables 2-3 day shipping across North America (the bar set by Amazon Prime) from one central spot.

 Managing your orders and inventory in another country, with a five to eight hour time difference, will be tricky, so consider this when choosing a fulfilment centre.
-Our cloud-based software and UK-based client success team have helped many retailers make the transition, and now provide ongoing support.
+James and James’s cloud-based software and UK-based client success team have helped many retailers make the transition, and now provide ongoing support.